 No enforcement law, but JIS guideline plays an important role in raising awareness while the governemnt does website testing to determine accessibility levels.

-No common definition of reasonable accommodation.
+There is no common definition of reasonable accommodation.

-Tendency to not fully integrate individuals with disabilities into the workforce.
+In Japan, there is a tendency to not fully integrate individuals with disabilities into the workforce.

 Traditional Japanese values of collectivism and conformity are increasingly sharing relevance in modern Japan with values of individualism and social diversity.

 It is noteworthy that Japanese primary and secondary schooling is largely not inclusive and commonly segregates students with disabilities.
-Classroom segregation has a negative effect on both the disabled and non-disabled, leading to a broader society that traditionally “has not known how to talk to each other”
+Classroom segregation has a negative effect on both the disabled and non-disabled, leading to a broader society that traditionally “has not known how to talk to each other.”